 SECTION 9.02.
 Patronage Capital in Connection with Furnishing Electric Energy.
 In the furnishing of electric energy the Cooperative's operations shall be so conducted that all patrons will, through their patronage, furnish capital for the Cooperative.
 In order to induce patronage and to assure that the Cooperative will operate on a not-for-profit basis, the Cooperative is obligated to account on a patronage basis to all its patrons for all amounts received and receivable from the furnishing of electric energy in excess of operating costs and expenses properly chargeable against the furnishing of electric energy.
-All such amounts in excess of operative are received with the understanding that they are furnished by the patrons as capital.
+All such amounts in excess of operating costs and expenses at the moment of receipt by the Cooperative are received with the understanding that they are furnished by the patrons as capital.
 The Cooperative is obligated to pay by credits to a capital account for each patron all such amounts in excess of operating costs and expenses.